Mother Records

 Mother Records was a record label founded by the band U2 in 1983 and distributed by parent Island Records.
 As a supportive promotional platform, the label released several one-off single releases for The Hothouse Flowers, In Tua Nua and Cactus World News among others.

 History

 The label was registered on 19 October 1983, and subsequently launched on 1 August 1984 by U2.
-Initially the label released only 'one-off' single's promoting Irish artists.
+Initially, the label released only 'one-off' singles promoting Irish artists.
 The debut single was In Tua Nua's "Coming Thru", and Bono's first producer credit for Cactus World News's "The Bridge".